DHTMLX/scheduler-docs/data/pdf_v4.md

 ## Configuring service

-To configure the export options, you need to deal with both client- and server-sides.
+To configure the export options, you need to deal with both client and server sides.

-### Client-side
+### Client side

 As mentioned above, for export activation you should use the method **toPDF()**:

 ~~~js